-Aside from the obvious fact you should be OK with several steep drop offs, please be aware that this hike is open and exposed on sheer granite rock.
+Aside from the obvious fact you should be okay with several steep drop offs, please be aware that this hike is open and exposed on sheer granite rock.

-- In Summer, that means sunscreen is a necessity.
+In summer, sunscreen is a necessity when hiking Precipice.
 Also consider sunglasses, caps and the usual sun protection gear.

-- In Spring and Fall, layers are key for the same reasons.
-If it’s windy, cold or wet, you need a lightweight windproof / waterproof.
+In spring and fall, layers are key for the same reasons.
+If it’s windy, cold or slightly damp, you need a lightweight windproof or waterproof jacket.

 Our top recommendation is for hikers to wear a strong and sturdy pair of shoes with good grip.
 Having a grippy shoe sole is going to help you get traction on the iron rungs and narrow granite rock faces as you climb.

-We started out with the camera but quickly packed that up and just used our smartphones.
+We started out with our camera in hand but quickly packed that up and just used our smartphones.
 If you have a GoPro, don’t forget your head or chest strap.

-Top tip: You need two hands free for this climb.
+You need two hands free for climbing Precipice.
 Pack water in a backpack and try not to take too many things that will distract you, such as loose clothing or cameras.

 That’s all of the important details and logistics out of the way, now let’s get onto the fun part!

-We’re going to walk you through hiking the Acadia Beehive Trail with plenty of images so you can visualize the trail and see what you’re up against.
+We’re going to walk you through hiking the Acadia Precipice Trail with plenty of images so you can visualize the trail and see what you’re up against.

-Even if you’re not so bothered by crowds, arriving early gets you a better parking spot so it’s still worth the effort.
+Even if you are not so bothered by crowds, arriving early gets you a better parking spot so it’s still worth the effort.
 Plus, you get to watch the sun rising low in the sky above an open blue ocean.

-By the time we finished the loop trail and arrived back at the parking lot, cars were lining the roadside as far as we could see in both directions.
+By the time we finished the loop trail and arrived back to the parking lot, cars were lining the roadside as far as we could see in both directions.

-The trail begins by walking up huge granite rock faces, at times fairly steep but nothing to worry about just yet.
-Follow blue painted stripes on trees as the trail becomes surrounded by light forest.
+The Precipice Trail begins by walking up huge granite rock faces, at times fairly steep but nothing to worry about just yet.
+Follow blue painted blazes on trees as the trail becomes surrounded by light forest.